Essential Guide to Granny Flats Auckland – Update

 These (garage conversions) might be an affordable method to add extra space if you don’t need the garage for your cars.
 It will be less expensive than starting from scratch with the existing building structure, but adjustments will still need to be made.
 Separate access and building consent are needed to make the conversion self-contained.

-Granny flats build costs
+STANDALONE Granny flats build costs

 Building a minor dwelling/granny flat costs roughly $3,000 to $5,000 per square metre.
-To build a 60m2 granny flat, a cost of around $180,000 to $300,000 would be a good starting point.
+To build a 70m2 granny flat, a cost of around $210,000 to $350,000 would be a good starting point.

 You should keep in mind other expenses that aren’t directly related to the construction of the granny flat.
 Costs associated with excavation, roadways, landscaping, fences, power and water supplies, and drainage are a few examples.
 We advise adding a contingency of 10–15% to your budget to account for unanticipated expenses.